Generic selectors

 This neo-gothic building left me gobbed-smacked.
 It’s just Magnificent!
 The massive structure is currently the largest building in Hungary and took almost 20 years to build.
 Approximately 100,000 people and 40 kgs of gold were used to construct this work of art.

 Although the building looks impressive from any angle, it’s worthwhile viewing it from the other side of the Danube.
-You do not want to miss visiting this place.
-You can take guided tours of the building, but be sure to book in advance as the lines can get very long)
+This ticket allows you to explore Budapest’s iconic Hungarian Parliament Building with an audio guide.
+You can discover the grandeur of the Assembly Hall, the Main Staircase, the Hall of the Dome, and more.Be sure to book in advance as the lines can get very long.

 Fun Fact: The Hungarian Parliament Building includes 691 rooms and is the largest building in Hungary and the third-largest parliament building in the world.